 On the very first day of the new year, there are aches pressing on my want-to-start-the-year-afresh heart.
 Holiday wounds to my spirit haven’t yet dissipated.
-Gut-wrenching news coverage continues relentlessly about the desperate plight of orphaned and war-scarred children in Syria and Iraq.
+Gut-wrenching news coverage continues relentlessly.
 A friend’s tears leak through the phone after she learned her daughter’s lifelong best friend lost her husband unexpectedly while he was on a business trip the week before Christmas.

 Things around the house start breaking.
 Again.
-Haunting my holiday-tapped budget and any energy I might have mustered up to tackle 2017 with fresh resolve.
+Haunting my holiday-tapped budget and any energy I might have mustered up to tackle the new year with fresh resolve.

 How many women—strong women—are out there who feel a new year doesn’t mean a new year, just a continuation of last year with its wearying ups and downs?

 In the midst of “happy” new year greetings and a zillion ideas for getting a fresh start with renewed goals to journal, exercise, eat well, be a better (you name it) blah blah blah, there are a whole bunch of us who a few days into the year feel like nothing has changed, and that nothing will change.
 That this year will be a repeat of last year—that the only difference will be the shapes of the bumps in the road.